 Today the term linen can be confusing.
 Linen was once in such common use that it became a generic word for articles or garments, such as sheets, tablecloths, or underwear, formerly made of linen.
 Today these items are usually made of other fibres, especially cotton or polyester/cotton.
 These are not real flax linen.

-The minimum order size for any one colour of our stock plain fabrics is the very low amount of 6 metres, and our minimum wholesale order value is £200.
+The minimum order for any one colour of our stock plain fabrics is the very low amount of 6 metres, and our minimum wholesale order value is £200.
 It may take at least two 6 metre lengths to cover the minimum order value.

 The John England 6 metre length service is very much seen as a sample order for customers to try fabrics.

 John England would very much like to be able to supply any quantity of fabric our customers want.
 Unfortunately this is not practical, nor commercial.
 Selling retail quantities at wholesale prices is not an easy problem to overcome.

 Offering fabrics with on-trend colours in shorter lengths, at realistic prices, is one of John England’s unique services.
 John England colours are continually reviewed and kept up to date.

-The best way to get John England linens, at the best prices, is to buy items in quantities greater than 250 metres.
+The best way to get John England linens, at the best prices, is to buy any one item in quantities greater than 250 metres.